bmguillo/WatsonAssistant_SearchSkill/README.md

 * Choose carefully the content you upload and quantity
 * Provision a new instance of Watson Discovery and Create Data Collection(Data Source connection or document upload)

-### Step4 Finish Setup in Watson Assistant/Configure App in Watson Assistant options within Watson Discovery
+### Step4 Click Finish Setup in Watson Assistant/Configure App in Watson Assistant options within Watson Discovery
 - Configure messages to display when results are returned or not returned
 - Map field in our collection with fields we want to display in our chat window e.g. title--> extracted_metadata.title & body--> text, MUST BE FILLED IN OR IT WILL NOT RETURN ANY RESULTS